Family estrangement: Bowen theory

-In Bowen family systems theory, emotional cutoff and avoidance are unhealthy coping mechanisms for dealing with anxiety and stress.
+In Bowen's theory, emotional cutoff and avoidance are unhealthy coping mechanisms for dealing with anxiety and stress.
 These coping mechanisms represent emotional and intellectual systems that are fused rather than differentiated, so that emotions overwhelm objective thought process and govern behavior.
 Poor differentiation is associated with continued relationship problems in life.
 Poor differentiation is also contagious in that it may induce stress in others.
 High differentiation is associated with emotional interdependence and multi-generational cooperation.
 Triangulation is when a third party enters the dynamic.
 A third party, however, may increase tension and trigger a rebellion.

-Victim – persecutor – rescuer

-The Karpman drama triangle is a model of dysfunctional social behaviors.
-The persecutor attempts to shift blame or responsibility for their own actions onto another, the rescuer offers help to the victim in a manner that reinforces dependence, and the victim feels victimized, powerless and ashamed.
+In the Bowen theory, both the estranger and the estranged may use social and work relationships to create substitute families.
+Support groups and other highly emotional organizations also provide a conduit for emotional energy from unresolved issues with parents, siblings and other family members.

 Personal growth

 Only since the late 20th century, family estrangement has been framed, usually by the estrangers rather than the involuntarily estranged family members, as a sign of their own personal growth.
 This marks a recent shift from families as a source of moral obligations and material support to people seeing their families as tools to increase their individual happiness and to affirm their identities.
-People in this mindset may say that their choice is "courageous rather than avoidant or selfish".
+People in this mindset may say that their choice is courageous rather than avoidant or selfish.